MRCIEU/COVIDITY_ProbQBA/README.md

 ### Simulation study

 #### Data simulation
-- Master do file for simulating datasets.do simulates datastes of 4 types:
+- "Master do file for simulating datasets.do" simulates datastes of 4 types:

 (I) selection model (SM) factorisation and not null exposure effect,